 What happens if I change the labour mode after setting prices?

-The system recalculates automatically.
+The quotation builder recalculates automatically.
 If you switch from a percentage of retail to a fixed amount, the labour figures update straight away.
 Your item prices won’t change — only the labour portion is recalculated.

 Do adjustments show up on the client's proposal?